Barbara P

 Though, as a writer, editorial reviewing is not the work of the writer but sometimes the teacher may ask the students to review the editorial.
 In case you get any such assignment, follow the below steps:

-1. Read the Entire Manuscript Properly
+Step 1.
+Read the Entire Manuscript Properly

 Before starting with the editorial reviewing and proofreading the content manuscript, read the document completely.
-Give suggestions, changes, and rearrange the content afterward.
+Give suggestions, and changes, and rearrange the content afterward.
 Try to understand the purpose of the writer, audience, organization of the content, and thought.

-2. Make Notes While Reading the Manuscript
+Step 2.
+Make Notes While Reading the Manuscript

 When reading the manuscript, make notes by marking the sections and paragraphs in the manuscript.
 You can mark them as vague, irrelevant, grammatically incorrect, or inconsistent.